Frequently Asked Questions

-Q. Are you taking reservations for the 2021 season?
+Q. When will you open for the 2023 season?

 Q. Is the lake stocked?

-A. Yes, the lake is stocked weekly with rainbow trout.
+A. Yes, the lake is stocked weekly during the summer with rainbow trout.

 Q. What kind of fish are in the lake?